The Old Church

 The Naming of the Church

 In 1966, a celebratory groundbreaking ceremony took place on the corner of Roosevelt and Hill Streets.
-That same year, after months of prayer, patience and trusting God, the church accepted a Shepherd willing to feed God’s sheep.
-The late Reverend R.V.
-Harrison became the Freewill’s first pastor.
-On March 5, 1967, Freewill Missionary Baptist Church family was led in a march from 2243 Patrick Street to 2201 Roosevelt Street by Reverend R.V.
+That same year, after months of prayer, patience, and trusting God, the church accepted its first pastor, the late Reverend R.V.
+Harrison, a Shepherd willing to feed God’s sheep.
+On March 5, 1967, the Freewill Missionary Baptist Church family was led in a march from 2243 Patrick Street to 2201 Roosevelt Street by Reverend R.V.
 Harrison.

 Rev. Edward J. Nettles, Sr. accepted as the third pastor.